MikeBailleul/plantidote-smart-flower-pot/README.md

 **Print settings**
 You can print in PLA or PETG, both worked fine for me.

-The easiest way would be to use the 3mf and print them diretcly with PrusaSlicer, it's already all configured.
+The simplest way is to use the .3mf file and print them directly with PrusaSlicer, it's already all configured.

-In case you need to set the settings yourself for the shell, here they are
+In case you need to set the settings yourself for the shells, here they are:

 - print on it's head
 - 0.15mm layer with 0.4mm nozzle